msdirtbag/MDEAutomator/README.md

   - **MDEOrchestrator**: Automates bulk management of Live Response commands delivered to endpoints.
   - **MDEProfiles**: Automates bulk delivery of custom PowerShell scripts to configure policy on MDE endpoints.
   - **MDETIManager**: Automates the management of Threat Indicators in MDE.

-## Solution Overview

-MDEAutomator enables scalable, automated security operations in MDE environments by integrating with Azure Function Apps and providing a flexible PowerShell module for bulk actions, investigation, and threat intelligence management.

 ## Key Features